Prescription Sleeping Pills

 When you stop using sleeping pills it can be difficult to get through the withdrawal process, which typically lasts several weeks.

 - Hand tremors

-Some of these withdrawal symptoms can be life-threatening depending on the type of sleep medication.
-Medical detox will help regulate your withdrawal symptoms (from the very mild to the most severe), ensuring a better overall recovery.
+Some of these withdrawal symptoms are life-threatening depending on the sleep medication being abused, but a medical detox will help to ensure a safe withdrawal and regulate even the mildest of withdrawal symptoms for a better recovery.

 Sleeping Pill Overdose

 Excessive use of over-the-counter and prescription sleeping pills can lead to toxicity levels that could be fatal.
 Serious physical signs might be present when someone overdoses on sleeping pills—even from over-the-counter sleep medication.

 - Abdominal pain after taking the pills